arunwagle/DemoRepo/clients/Mizuho/Reporting/DataConnect.md

   - Note: Each service in Bluemix has a "Service Credentials" section.
 You will need information from that to create a connection.

 ### Create Data Flow Design, this will create an activity
+- You have launched Data Connect from Bluemix.
+- Select "Design Flow" from the menu
+- Add Source
+  - While adding source you can select configure the data source.
+Some of the things you can do is change columns name, datatype etc.
+  - Once you add the source you can also do certain cleanse operation, change schema, prepare data set etc
+  - You can add multiple sources
+- Add target
+  - While adding target, select "Append to the table" and click on "Launch Mapping".
+This will map the source to the target columns